iamvitalyo/jin/readme.txt

 wrong old school S = π * (5 см)^2 ≈ 3.14159 * 25 см^2 ≈ 78.54 см^2.
 by logic area of circle will be always even number

+Our math with bug, but works, its becouse "O" told that if error 50% or less, it should work.

 I see square like this a + b + c + e = 4

 Human + Task = Done Task == Human AI + Task = Done Task == Pentagram AI + Task = Done Task